solana-labs/solana/book/src/cluster.md

 1. Break transactions up into small batches and hash each with a VDF.
 2. Sign each batch with the leader's private key.
-3. Structure nodes as a conceptual tree to efficiently propate the batch.
+3. Structure nodes as a conceptual tree to efficiently propagate each batch.

 To hash the transaction batch, Solana uses its Proof of History VDF.
-Its hashes tell validators that the transactions have not been reordered and what leader slot they belong to.
+Its hashes tell validators that the transactions have not been reordered and what leader *slot* they belong to.

-Next, each batch is signed by the leader to ensure that a malicious leader is not sending transactions beyond its allotted *slot*.
+Next, each batch is signed by the leader to ensure that a malicious leader is not sending transactions beyond its allotted slot.
 When a validator verifies the signature and the Proof of History hash, it can use the Proof of History *tick height* to calculate the expected leader and reliably verify the signature belongs to that leader.